Am I eligible to audition?

 Is there an audition fee?

 Yes.
-FSYO requires a non-refundable audition fee of $35.00, which must accompany the application.
+FSYO requires a non-refundable audition fee of $35.00 each time you audition, which must accompany the application.

 Are there warm-up rooms once I arrive at the audition site?